Your Complete Guide to China's Medical Tourism Visas

 ** For step‑by‑step guidance on obtaining a China Medical S1/S2 visa, please see our dedicated visa guide.

-Leveraging China's Visa-Free Policies for Medical Travel
+Navigating China's Visa-Free Policies for Minor Procedures

 China has introduced several visa-free policies that can be beneficial for medical tourists, particularly for shorter stays or specific regions.